Bayesian Incentive-Compatible Bandit Exploration: Black-box reduction from any algorithm

 Let $S^n$ be the random variable which represents the dataset $\mS^n$ collected by the algorithm by the beginning of phase $n$.
 Let $X_{ji}^n = \E[\mu_j-\mu_i| S^n]$ and $X_j^n=\min_{i\in A/\{j\}}X_{ji}^n$.
 It suffices to show:

+Call an agent \emph{unlucky} if it is chosen as agent $p$ in Algorithm~\ref{alg:black-box}.
 There are two possible ways that agent $p$ is recommended arm $j$: either arm $j$ is the best posterior arm, i.e., $X_j^n > 0$, and agent $i$ is not the unlucky agent or $X_j^n< 0$, in which case arm $j$ cannot possibly be the exploit arm $a^*_n$ and therefore, $\rec{j}{p}$ happens only if agent $p$ was the unlucky one agent among the $L$ agents of the phase to be recommended the arm of algorithm $\ALG$ and algorithm $\ALG$ recommended arm $j$.
 There are also the followings two cases: (i) $X_j^n=0$ or (ii) $X_j^n>0$, agent $p$ is the unlucky agent and algorithm $\ALG$ recommends arm $j$.
 However, since we only want to lower bound the expectation and since under both these events $X_{j}^n\geq 0$, we will disregard these events, which can only contribute positively.

 Denote with $U$ the index of the ``unlucky" agent selected in phase $n$ to be given recommendation of the original algorithm $\ALG$.
 Denote with $\ALG_j^n$ the event that algorithm $\ALG$ pulls arm $j$ at iteration $n$.
 Thus by our reasoning in the previous paragraph: